markbain/oban-site-userguide/README.md

 - Login to the production site.
 - Select the correct site e.g. `Oban UK` from the `My Sites` dropdown.

-### Uploading a pdf

-- Select `Media` from the left hand navigation.
-- Select `Add New` to create a new page
-- Drag the file into the box to upload it to the server
-- The file will upload to the server and appear as the top right file in the list of media
-- Click the file
-- Note the URL

 ### Creating a thank you page